 Box 9-Federal Income Tax Withheld.
 This is the total federal income tax withheld from your NSSEB, tier 2 benefit, VDB, and supplemental annuity benefit.
 Include this on your income tax return as tax withheld.
-If you are a nonresident alien and your tax withholding rate and/or country of legal residence changed during 2016, you will receive more than one Form RRB-1099-R for 2016.
-Determine the total amount of U.S. federal income tax withheld from your 2016 RRB NSSEB, tier 2, VDB, and supplemental annuity payments by adding the amounts in box 9 of all original 2016 Forms RRB-1099-R, or the latest corrected or duplicate Forms RRB-1099-R you receive.
+If you are a nonresident alien and your tax withholding rate and/or country of legal residence changed during 2024, you will receive more than one Form RRB-1099-R for 2024.
+Determine the total amount of U.S. federal income tax withheld from your 2024 RRB NSSEB, tier 2, VDB, and supplemental annuity payments by adding the amounts in box 9 of all original 2024 Forms RRB-1099-R, or the latest corrected or duplicate Forms RRB-1099-R you receive.

 Box 10-Rate of Tax.
+If you are a nonresident alien, an entry in this box indicates the rate at which tax was withheld on the NSSEB, tier 2, VDB, and supplemental annuity payments that were paid to you in 2024.
+If you are a nonresident alien whose tax was withheld at more than one rate during 2024, you will receive a separate Form RRB-1099-R for each rate change during 2024.
 If you are taxed as a U.S. citizen or resident alien, this box doesn't apply to you.
-If you are a nonresident alien, an entry in this box indicates the rate at which tax was withheld on the NSSEB, tier 2, VDB, and supplemental annuity payments that were paid to you in 2016.
-If you are a nonresident alien whose tax was withheld at more than one rate during 2016, you will receive a separate Form RRB-1099-R for each rate change during 2016.

 Box 11-Country.
+If you are a nonresident alien, an entry in this box indicates the country of which you were a resident for tax purposes at the time you received railroad retirement payments in 2024.
+If you are a nonresident alien who was a resident of more than one country during 2024, you will receive a separate Form RRB-1099-R for each country of residence during 2024.
 If you are taxed as a U.S. citizen or resident alien, this box doesn't apply to you.
-If you are a nonresident alien, an entry in this box indicates the country of which you were a resident for tax purposes at the time you received railroad retirement payments in 2016.
-If you are a nonresident alien who was a resident of more than one country during 2016, you will receive a separate Form RRB-1099-R for each country of residence during 2016.

 Box 12-Medicare Premium Total.
 This is for information purposes only.
-The amount shown in this box represents the total amount of Part B Medicare premiums deducted from your railroad retirement annuity payments in 2016.
+The amount shown in this box represents the total amount of Medicare Part B premiums deducted from your railroad retirement annuity payments in 2024.
 Medicare premium refunds aren't included in the Medicare total.
 The Medicare total is normally shown on Form RRB-1099 (if you are a citizen or resident alien of the United States) or Form RRB-1042S (if you are a nonresident alien).
-However, if Form RRB-1099 or Form RRB-1042S isn't required for 2016, then this total will be shown on Form RRB-1099-R. If your Medicare premiums were deducted from your social security benefits, paid by a third party, refunded to you, and/or you paid the premiums by direct billing, your Medicare total won't be shown in this box.
+However, if Form RRB-1099 or Form RRB-1042S isn't required for 2024, then this total will be shown on Form RRB-1099-R. If your Medicare premiums were deducted from your social security benefits, paid by a third party, refunded to you, and/or you paid the premiums by direct billing, your Medicare total won't be shown in this box.